-Please NOTE: Volunteers must be at least 12 years old, and volunteers ages 12-17 must have a singed liability release form before they begin work.
-Volunteers under the age of 18 are not allowed to operate equipment such as the slicers, knives, etc. No exceptions–this is a state law.
+Please NOTE: Volunteers must be at least 12 years old, and volunteers ages 12-17 must have a signed liability release form before they begin work.
+Volunteers under the age of 18 are not allowed to operate equipment such as slicers, knives, etc. No exceptions–this is a state law.

 Community Service Volunteers